thomaslenaour/ytrack/subjects/difference-in-minutes/README.md

 # Instructions

-Write a function `DifferenceInMinutes` that returns the number of seconds between 2 DateTime passed as parameters
+Write a function `DifferenceInMinutes` that returns the number of minutes between 2 DateTime passed as parameters

 # Expected Functions